-The Board of Statutory Auditors oversaw the independence of the independent auditors, verifying that the relevant legal requirements were met, as well as the nature and extent of any non-financial audit services carried out for the Company and its subsidiaries by the independent auditors and the entities in its network.
+In accordance with the procedure and the above-mentioned new legislation, the Board of Statutory Auditors oversaw the independence of the external auditors, verifying that the relevant legal requirements were met, as well as the nature and extent of any non-financial audit services carried out for the Company and its subsidiaries by the external auditors and the entities in its network.

-In performing its duties, the Board of Statutory Auditors coordinates and liaises with the internal audit department and with the Control and Risks Committee.
+In performing its duties, the Board of Statutory Auditors coordinates and liaises with the Internal Audit department, the Legal department and the Control and Risks Committee.

-This coordination is achieved via the regular attendance of the Board of Statutory Auditors at meetings of the Control and Risks Committee, the frequent attendance of the Head of Internal Audit at meetings of the Board of Statutory Auditors and the continuous exchange of information between the members of the Board of Statutory Auditors and the Head of Internal Audit.
+This coordination is achieved via the regular attendance of the Board of Statutory Auditors at meetings of the Control and Risks Committee, the attendance of the Head of Internal Audit and the Head of the Corporate Secretariat at numerous meetings of the Board of Statutory

+Auditors and the continuous exchange of information between the members of the Board of Statutory Auditors and the Head of Internal Audit.